FabricMC/fabricmc.net/_posts/2025-10-31-obfuscation.md

 ref: removing-obfuscation
 ---

 Mojang recently published [a blog post](https://www.minecraft.net/en-us/article/removing-obfuscation-in-java-edition) announcing that they will be removing obfuscation from Minecraft: Java Edition starting with the first snapshot after the *Mounts of Mayhem* launch later this year.
-There will also be supplimentary "experimental" releases starting with next Tuesday's snapshot to allow us time to prepare and migrate.
+There will also be supplementary "experimental" releases starting with next Tuesday's snapshot to allow us time to prepare and migrate.

 This is a major change that will affect the entire modding community.
-This blog post will attempt to give a run down of how the Fabric toolchain will be affected, and what this means for Fabric mod developers.
+This blog post will attempt to give a rundown of how the Fabric toolchain will be affected, and what this means for Fabric mod developers.

 ## What is obfuscation?
 Obfuscation is a practice by which the names of classes, methods, fields, etc. in the code of the game are hidden by changing them into meaningless sequences of letters that change every version.
 So, as an example, the class for Creepers may have been changed from `Creeper` to something like `brc`.